-To the Editor: For more reasons than one, it is our duty to save more these days, notably, to withhold excess days, notably, to withhold excess spending money from the market.
-According to my information, this year, in addition to money for taxes and our usual savings, we will have 79 billion dollars to spend, but there will be only 65 billion dollars worth of consumer goods available.
-The 14 billion dollars we have in excess of avail-able goods is 17.72% of the money we have to spend after deducting taxes and usual savings.
-We shall use this considerable excess of this considerable excess of money over goods, either to exert pressure toward "Black Marketmessure toward black marked ing" by bidding up the prices of the too few good, or to save.
-The best form of saving un-doubtedly is United States De-fense Bonds, because they pay more interest than the banks, and there are used to sevure "to our they are used to secure "to our-selves and our posterity" what is more precious than our money, the world's noblest heritage, "the blessings of liberty."
-Thinking in terms of our internal economy, the advocating of putting 10% of our money in de-fense bonds is reasonable, because that will help save us from having our pockets picked by chiseling retailers.
+To the Editor:

+For more reasons than one, it is our duty to save more these days, notably, to withhold excess days, notably, to withhold excess spending money from the market.
+According to my information, this year, in addition to money for taxes and our usual savings, we will have 79 billion dollars to spend, but there will be only 65 billion dollars worth of sony men. billion dollars worth of consumer goods available.
+The 14 billion dollars we have in excess of available goods is 17.72% of the money we have to spend after deducting taxes and usual savings.
+We shall use this considerable excess of use this considerable excess of money over goods, either to exert pressure toward "Black Marketthe too few good, or to save.

+The best form of saving undoubtedly is United States Defense Bonds, because they pay more interest than the banks, and they are used to secure "to our they are they are used to secure "to our they are used to secure they are they are used to secure they are th they are used to secure "to our-selves and our posterity" what is more precious than our money, the world's noblest heritage, "the blessings of liberty."
+Thinking in terms of our internal economy, the advocating of putting 10% of our money in defense bonds is reasonable, because that will help save us from having our pockets picked by chiseling retailers.
 Many of us who can should save in addition to this 10% of their income in Defense Bonds, and for those who do not.

 Presumably the larger incomed people will save their quota.
-I wish some economist statistician would work out for us who have working class incomes what per-centage of our gross income we constitute to save on the hasis of ought to save, on the basis of how much our net income, that is gross income minus taxes, is in excess of available goods.
-Such a simplified figure would, I believe, induce many to increase the allotment of their income that goes to savings, thereby promoting "the general welfare" by: reducing the pressure towadr price inflation, making more secure and abundant
+I wish some economist statistician would work out for us who have working class incomes what percentage of our gross income we ought to save, on the basis of how much our net income, that is gross income minus taxes, is in gross income minus taxes, is in excess of available goods.
+Such a simplified figure would, I believe, induce many to increase the allotment of their income that goes to savings, thereby promoting "the general welfare" by: reducing the pressure towadr price inflation, making more secure and abundant our future, and financing equipment and supplies for our fighting